 This is the part of your brain which connects to the spinal cord directly.
 Thus, the primary midbrain function is to serve as your physical connection between the brain and the rest of your body.

 It controls movement and also processes vision and speech.
 Eye movement is handled here too.
 And it also plays a role in motor and sensory functions like our body sensations and reflexes.

 Sitting on top of the rest of the brain, your forebrain is the largest part of your brain.
 It takes up 2/3 of your brain and comes in at roughly 1 pound in weight.

-Now lets go further down the rabbit hole, and talk about the structure of the most advanced part of your brain.
-The forebrain sits on and covers much of brain’s other structures.
+Now let’s go further down the rabbit hole and talk about the structure of the most advanced part of your brain.
+The forebrain sits on and covers much of the brain’s other structures.
 It has two sections, known as the telencephalon and the diencephalon.

 The telencephalon contains the cerebral cortex.
 You use this each day for a variety of tasks, including controlling motor functions, processing sensory data, and complex actions such as reasoning and problem-solving.
 And this section can be further divided into four lobes which are responsible for all kinds of functions from sight to decision making to touch.

 If your brain has a “CPU” then this would be it.
 The cerebral cortex is where most data processing occurs.
 It’s an intricate landscape of grey matter which includes peaks (gyri) and valleys (fissures).

 A wonder of evolution, every one of its six layers is different than the last.
 Each layer has a different configuration of neurons and connections expertly suited to its many functions.
 It’s also split into four lobes, all with specific tasks.

 As the second division of the forebrain, it relays sensory data and communicates with both the endocrine system and the nervous system.
 Here, autonomic and endocrine functions are performed.
 The diencephalon also performs sensory and motor functions.
 Within the diencephalon are: